Prestigious Award Presented to Prof Graham Russell

-Graham was elected an honorary Fellow of British Pharmacological Society (HonFBPhS) in 2019.
+Graham was elected an Honorary Fellow of the British Pharmacological Society (HonFBPhS) in 2019.
 He told us, “I am delighted and honoured to have received this award.
 James Black was a household name in the world of pharmacology, and he is a scientific hero of mine. “

-For many years, Graham has been a loyal supporter of the Paget’s Association.
+For many years, Graham has been a dedicated Trustee and President of the Paget’s Association.
 The Chairman, Trustees and Staff would like to congratulate Graham on his fantastic work, which led not only to this Award but also to the relief of suffering for many patients.